cdsittampalam/documentation/docs/Partner API.md

 | Withdrawal | Withdrawals is where money in a fund is sent out of the Qredo blockchain to a different cryptocurrency address.
 You can add a new withdrawal and find out the withdrawal status. |

-*   Company - A Company is an entity on the Qredo Network.
-Within a company are all the holdings and funds that are used on the Qredo Network.
-You create one or more companies, and update and search the companies by entering part of the company name.

-*   Trusted Network - This allows you to add other trusted parties to build your trusted network.
-These can include other companies, e.g., Exchanges to an institution.
-Trusted parties can also include users.
-You can also find various trusted parties for a company, and deleted a trusted party if needed.

-*   Holdings - This is information on all the assets for the company, including those that are held across all funds.

-*   Fund - A fund is where you keep your assets and custody policies.
-You can add a fund to the network.
-You can also get existing funds and search for funds on the network.
-For deposit addresses, you can obtain existing addresses.
-For withdrawal addresses, you can add these to an individual fund.

-*   Transfers - Transfers are where money that is on the Qredo network is transferred from one user to another who has been invited as a trusted counterparty.
-You can add a new transfer and find out the transfer status.

-*   Withdrawals - Withdrawals are for funds that are sent out of the Qredo blockchain to a different cryptocurrency address.
-You can add a new withdrawal and find out the withdrawal status.